My latest article has just been published at Consortium News.

 A few days ago I published an article that demonstrates skepticism of the attribution of Guccifer 2.0 to the GRU is justified by verifiable evidence and that no conspiracy theories are needed.

 Some of Guccifer 2.0's Russian breadcrumbs were created through deliberate processes and some of the evidence providing Russian signals seems contrived.

 When digging beyond the Russian breadcrumbs scattered on the surface, there are conflicts that point to other locales (eg. US).

 Regarding timezone indicia, we have found more unique types of timezone indication that point to US timezones than Russian.

 How you wish to interpret the evidence and these discoveries is up to you.

 A couple of weeks ago I posted an article about the DNC's emails, highlighting the fact that the Special Counsel seem to have missed out the activity that occurred on May 23, 2016.

-I really wish the mainstream press would have more journalistic integrity.
+I really wish the mainstream press would verify what they publish and show some regard for journalistic integrity.